Coronavirus COVID-19 Updates: uc.edu/publichealth

 MBSR can help increase awareness of habitual negative reactions to stress or other stimuli, allowing us to relate to ourselves and the world in a new way.
 MBSR helps us recognize the moments of choice before reaction to make conscious decisions in the

 MSBR is perfect for people who are ready for a change and ready to invest time and effort to make mindfulness a part of their everyday lives.
 This is open to all members of the community with varying levels of stress and different life circumstances.
-It can be used for treating a variety of illnesses such as:
+It can be used to improve symptoms of a variety of conditions:

 “I have great admiration for the way the instructor taught the class.
 Not only was she required to work with very different people, coming from very different emotional environments, but she had to do it online.
 She is exquisitely intuitive to others feelings and states of mind.”

 “I had an absolute wonderful experience with the class and it honestly opened my eyes to a whole new level of awareness.
 The instructor did a great job with being able to formulate the class so that I was able to get as much out of it as everyone else.
 I felt like I learned something new each week and by the end could tell the difference it made on me.”

 “The instructor was wonderful and was very insightful.
 She practiced what she preached and instead of talking down to us, she made sure that we were on her level and experiencing things like her.
 This made the course easier to understand and implement because if it wasn't for this perspective, it seems quite daunting.
 She really communicated well and was always a friendly voice to talk with.
 She helped facilitate conversation very well and always practiced non-judgment which helped us observe that practice.
 I was very impressed with the way that she ran the course and overall thought she did a great job.”

 “I had a very positive experience.
 I loved being surrounded by people that were striving to find the same mindfulness that I was.”